SAP-archive/teched2020-IIS360/exercises/ex3/README.md

-# Exercise 3 - Configuring the app
+# Exercise 3 - Configuring the App

 In this exercise, we will configure the behaviour of the app using the Fiori page map tool.

-## Exercise 3.1 Enable data load during start of the app
+## Exercise 3.1 Enable Data Load During Start of the App

 When starting the app, per default the user has to press the **Go** button in order to trigger the selection.\